zhans00/OS-tasks/lab1/README.md

-An argument from the user corresponding to a Linux command or process.
+Get an argument from the user corresponding to a Linux command or process.
 If the process exists, the parent process creates three children where each of them performs one of the following tasks:

     1) First child: to execute and display where this command exists in the disk